John Stange examines the tow sled control body after retrieval

 Division of Aquatic Resources

-There is a clear need to look further at this technology in order to study and understand deep water coral habitats and ecology.
-If we were able to map out large areas of deep water corals at the resolution provided by the laser line scan, then we could begin to understand more about individual populations and their distributions.
+Clearly, we need to look further at this technology in order to study and understand deep-water coral habitats and ecology.
+If we were able to map out large areas of deep-water corals at the resolution provided by the LLS, then we could begin to understand more about individual populations and their distributions.

 (top)